ekr/tls13-spec/draft-ietf-tls-tls13.md

        CertificateVerify*
        Finished                     -------->
        Application Data             <------->     Application Data

+   Figure 2.
+Message flow for a full handshake with mismatched parameters

 When the client and server decide to resume a previous session or duplicate an